sonder74/pandas-challenge/README.md

 **Background**

-Well... you've made it!

-# Pandas Homework - Pandas, Pandas, Pandas

-## Background

 The data dive continues!

 Now, it's time to take what you've learned about Python Pandas and apply it to new situations.
 For this assignment, you'll need to complete **one of two** (not both) Data Challenges.
 Once again, which challenge you take on is your choice.
 Just be sure to give it your all -- as the skills you hone will become powerful tools in your data analytics tool belt.

-### Before You Begin
+**Before You Begin**

 1. Create a new repository for this project called `pandas-challenge`. **Do not add this homework to an existing repository**.